Cloud security vs On-premise security

 5. Control

-Enterprises with an on-premises solution have full control over how their data is handled.
+Enterprises with an on-premises solution have complete control over handling their data.
 As a result, companies with high privacy concerns tend to delay their entry into the cloud.
-Many companies and vendors have grappled with the issue of ownership of data in a cloud computing environment.
+Many companies and vendors have grappled with the issue of data ownership in a cloud computing environment.

 Summary / Comparison :